SPARCED/LinResSims/README.md

 * Verify model compilation via the production of the sbml file (SPARCED.xml) and AMICI-compiled model (SPARCED folder in the main directory).

-To operate, simply pass the following command, either within a container or at the command line:
+To run simulations, execute the following command:

 ```
 mpirun -n <CORES> python cellpop.py --sim_config <name_of_config_file>